Flood Zones and CRS Information

 2022 Mid-Year Status of the CRS Program

-The County did not show any increase in repetitive loss properties in 2020.
-As of this report, there have been two repetitive loss properties mitigated in 2020.
+The County did show an increase in repetitive loss properties in 2022.
+As of this report, there are several repetitive loss properties that have either been mitigated or are in the application process.
 For CRS purposes, repetitive loss properties are defined as any property that the National Flood Insurance Program (NFIP) has paid two or more flood claims of $1,000 or more in any given 10 year period.
 The County will continue to strengthen measures to minimize the potential loss of life and property should there be such an occurrence.
 Specifically, the County will undertake a review of its building code and standards in vulnerable shoreline areas, expand and intensify its public outreach and education programs, partner with other organizations, and mitigate for potential flooding resulting from stormwater runoff.